RaymundoTheWolf/S-AES/README.md

       ```

-    - The half byte substituion divides the plain text into four 4-bits and turn into a *state matrix*.
+    - The nibblebyte substituion divides the plain text into four 4-bits and turn into a *state matrix*.
 And for each part, we do a substituion.
     - The row shift only swaps the second row
     - The column confusion goes a GF(2^4) with mod x^4+x+1 calculation.